-Your guide to four years of finance leaks
+Your guide to eight years of finance leaks

 Eurosceptics went to town and pushed a censure motion against him and his commission.
 It was rejected.
 But the EU did investigate, and by 2016 had proposed a yet-to-be realised common tax scheme for the EU.

+Who leaked the data?
 Frenchman Antoine Deltour, a former PricewaterhouseCoopers employee, was the main man, saying he had acted in the public interest.
 Another PwC employee, Raphael Halet, helped him.

 The pair, along with journalist Edouard Perrin, were all charged in Luxembourg after a PwC complaint.
-A first verdict was later revisited, watering down sentences, with Deltour given a six-month suspended jail term.
-Both he and Halet had small fines and Mr Perrin was acquitted.
+A first verdict was later revisited, watering down sentences, with Deltour given a six-month suspended jail term which was later quashed.
+Halet received a small fine and Mr Perrin was acquitted.

-This was about a tenth of the size of the Panama Papers but was seen as the biggest exposé of international tax fraud ever when the ICIJ and its news partners went public in April 2013, after 15 months of investigations.
+This was about a tenth of the size of the Panama Papers but was seen as the biggest exposé of international tax fraud ever when the ICIJ and its news partners went public in November 2012 and April 2013.

 Some 2.5 million files revealed the names of more than 120,000 companies and trusts in hideaways such as the British Virgin Islands and the Cook Islands.

+BBC Panorama exposed a flourishing tax evasion industry in the UK in an undercover investigation based on the files.

+Who was named?
 The usual suspects.
 A mix of politicians, government officials and their families, with the Russians notable, but also those in China, Azerbaijan, Canada, Thailand, Mongolia and Pakistan.
 The Philippines - in the form of the family of late strongman Ferdinand Marcos - get a dishonourable mention.
 To be fair, the ICIJ does point out that the leaks are not necessarily evidence of illegal actions.

+Who leaked the data?
 The ICIJ cites "two financial service providers, a private bank in Jersey and the Bahamas corporate registry" as the sources, but says nothing more other than it was "data obtained".

-The papers are a huge batch of leaked documents mostly from offshore law firm Appleby, along with corporate registries in 19 tax jurisdictions, which reveal the financial dealings of politicians, celebrities, corporate giants and business leaders.
+The FinCen Files is a leak of secret documents which reveal how major banks have allowed criminals to move dirty money around the world.
+They also show how the UK is often the weak link in the financial system and how London is awash with Russian cash.

-The 13.4 million records were passed to German newspaper Sueddeutsche Zeitung and then shared with the International Consortium of Investigative Journalists (ICIJ).
-Panorama has led research for the BBC as part of a global investigation involving nearly 100 other media organisations, including the Guardian, in 67 countries.
-The BBC does not know the identity of the source.
+The files were obtained by BuzzFeed News which shared them with the International Consortium of Investigative Journalists (ICIJ) and 400 journalists around the world.
+Panorama has led research for the BBC.

-Paradise Papers: Full coverage; follow reaction on Twitter using #ParadisePapers; in the BBC News app, follow the tag "Paradise Papers"
+FinCEN Files: full coverage; follow reaction on Twitter using #FinCENFiles; in the BBC News app, follow the tag "FinCEN Files; Watch Panorama on the BBC iPlayer (UK viewers only).